caracara6/get_moving/README.md

 * Target audience:
     1. Anyone interested in leading a more active lifestyle, with a positive attitude to sports and keeping fit
     2. People who may be interested in trying new sporting activities
+    3. Tertiary students to working adults
-    3. Target age group is a wide range from 18 years old to 60 years old
+    4. Target age demographics is a wide range from 18 years old to 60 years old
+    5. No specific target ethnicity

+* Characteristics:
+    1. Attitude: motivated to keep fit/make new friends through working out
+    * _Health is wealth_
+    2. Behaviour: May lead either active or sedentary lifestyles

 * Suggest a new sport/activity to users, allowing users to immerse in something fresh to them
 * Search for the nearest sport facility to their location